jgithubs/jsplayarea/sc-project.md

 /dev/mmcblk0p1     63503   20604     42899  33% /boot
 /dev/sda1        7812864 5704800   2108064  74% /media/mnt
 ```
-* Run a special script file
+* Run a special script that reads from the USB stick.
+Do not be concerned if a runtime error occurs about the MFRC522 library.
-  * A list of directories in the 'Src Root' will be displayed
+  * A list of directories in the 'Src Root' will be displayed.
-  * The user will be prompted to pick a directory to import
+  * The user will be prompted to select a directory to import.
+This is directories on the USB stick.
   * The user will be prompted to scan their RFID tag.
 At this time, place the RFID tag againest the RFID reader.
 ```
+pi> cd $HOME
 pi> ./readUsb.py

 -----